All Episodes

 This is difficult, she concluded, but I like difficult.

-She's Bill Gates' daughter.
+She's Bill Gates' daughter, but that's immaterial.

-Her mother Melinda wrote those words, but that's immaterial too.
+Her mother, Melinda, wrote those words, but that's immaterial too.

 What matters is what Melinda Gates also said to other philanthropists about starting the Gates Foundation.

-Quote, turns out that her parents like difficult too, and I suspect that you all like difficult, which is why you devoted your lives to solving some of the world's toughest problems.
+And I suspect that you all like difficult, which is why you devoted your lives to solving some of the world's toughest problems.

-Well, that's what Congressmen are elected to do.
+Well, that's what congressmen are elected to do.

 Solve some of America's and therefore the world's toughest problems.

-But Congressmen prefer childish ways instead, and so play.
+But congressmen prefer childish ways instead, and so play.

 They play statesman, they play leader.

-Listening to leaders in Congress, one would imagine that like a child they still believe in the stork.
+Listening to leaders in Congress, one would imagine that like a child, they still believe in the stork.

-Iraq, which they voted to liberate from Saddam's rule would go from tyranny to ally against terrorism in four tenths of a decade.
+Iraq, which they voted to liberate from Saddam's rule, would go from tyranny to ally against terrorism in four-tenths of a decade.

 We attacked Iraq when it invaded Kuwait, and the world applauded.